The fall opening of colleges: Upheaval, pandemic weirdness and a fragile stability

 Educators have stressed personal responsibility in these huge schools, discouraging parties and promoting masks.
 Success can be elusive.

 “We’re in a dance,” said West Virginia University President E. Gordon Gee.
-His 26,000-student university started partially in person in August with a plan he likened to “a fox trot.”
+His 26,000-student university returned partially in person in August under a plan he likened to “a fox trot.”
 Then infections spiked, he said, “so we started dancing the waltz.”
 On Sept.
-9, the university halted most face-to-face teaching of undergraduates for two and half weeks to contain the outbreak.
+9, the university halted most face-to-face teaching of undergraduates for 2½ weeks to contain the outbreak.
 “Now we’re dancing the rumba,” Gee said.
 But the president himself recently misstepped.
 On Sept.
 13, someone uploaded onto Twitter a photo of Gee shopping in a local pharmacy without wearing a mask.
 Gee subsequently apologized.

 At the University of Tennessee, which has about 29,000 students, there were 600 active cases on the flagship campus in Knoxville within three weeks of its Aug.
 19 start.
 More than 2,100 students were reported in quarantine or isolation in early September.

 On Sept.
 8, Tennessee Chancellor Donde Plowman said case counts were “going up way too fast” and expressed frustration with fraternities holding off-campus parties “crammed with lots of people in close quarters.”
-Some Greek organizations were suspended for violating public health rules.
+Some Greek life organizations were suspended for violating public health rules.
 To stem infections, the university switched campus dining to carryout, barred visitors from dorms and closed the fitness center.
 As of Saturday, the active case count had ebbed to about 340.

 Instructors scrambled to adapt.
 Idil Issak, a graduate teaching assistant in anthropology, began the semester with an in-person course that met twice a week.
 But after six of her students were forced to isolate, Issak added online instruction to ensure no one would be left out.